SyneRBI/SIRF-SuperBuild/README.md

 ## FAQs

+### MATLAB support

+Previous versions of SIRF had a MATLAB interface.
+This is now outdated and probably broken.
+If you want to try it anyway, check our [SIRF and MATLAB page](https://github.com/SyneRBI/SIRF/wiki/SIRF-and-MATLAB).

 ### FFTW3 issues

 As CMake doesn't come with FFTW3 support, it is currently necessary to have `FindFFTW3.cmake` reproduced 3 times. sigh.